 • irritability, hyperactivity;

-• temperature jumps during physical activity.
+• temperature fluctuations during physical activity.

 It is advisable to take water, a toy and a diaper for the couch with you to the clinic.